| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 & visits will resume later.
 This rarely works because children then learn that it is more comfortable to avoid visits

 which makes the Parental Alienation Syndrome more severe.
+Some courts are now beginning,

 like in the Vermont case, to remove the alienated child from the alienating parent's home & placing them w/the targeted